 What is Dogecoin?

-Dogecoin (DOGE) is a fully decentralized, peer to peer, open source cryptocurrency, like bitcoin or Litecoin, and can be used to transact within the network or converted to other cryptocurrencies at cryptocurrency exchanges.
-One of the first major cryptocurrencies to gain any sort of mainstream traction, Dogecoin is based around the popular Doge internet meme and its logo is an artistic rendering of the dog of the Shiba Inu breed that is central to Doge memes.
+Dogecoin (DOGE) is a fully decentralized, peer-to-peer, open-source cryptocurrencies, like bitcoin or Litecoin.
+It can be used to transact within the network or converted to other cryptocurrencies at cryptocurrency exchanges.
+One of the first major cryptocurrencies to gain mainstream traction, Dogecoin is based around the popular Doge internet meme.
+Its logo is an artistic rendering of the dog of the Shiba Inu breed that is central to Doge memes.

 History of Dogecoin

-Dogecoin was created by Billy Markus and Jackson Palmer.
-Dogecoin was launched on 8th December 2013 and by June 2017, the market capitalisation of the currency is $340 million.
+Billy Markus and Jackson Palmer created dogecoin.
+Dogecoin was launched on 8th December 2013, and by June 2017, the currency’s market capitalization is $340 million.
 Dogecoin has a fast coin production rate with over 100 billion coins mined already.
-The coin allegedly began as a “joke” after Palmer made the realization that it was actually rather easy to create a cryptocurrency and that anybody could make one.
+The coin allegedly began as a “joke” after Palmer realized that it was actually rather easy to create a cryptocurrency and that anybody could make one.

 On December 25, 2013, Dogecoin suffered a big hacking attack where millions of Dogecoins were stolen.
 However, other users of the Dogecoin network compensated for this loss and paid out to those who lost the coins.

-Dogecoin has been used for a number of charitable efforts over the years and has received more media attention that just about any other cryptocurrency, with two notable exceptions being bitcoin and Ethereum.
+Dogecoin has been used for some charitable efforts over the years and has received more media attention than just about any other cryptocurrency, with two notable exceptions being bitcoin and Ethereum.

-There is a plan to put a Dogecoin made of gold on the surface of the moon, as a token of the popular saying in the community “to the moon” which denotes its users hopes of a soaring price.
+There is a plan to put a Dogecoin made of gold on the moon’s surface, as a token of the popular saying in the community “to the moon,” which denotes its users’ hopes of a soaring price.